School Science Lessons

 6.13.9 Zinc deficiency in soils

-1. The leaves become narrow and small in chilli, the lamina becomes chlorotic in sweet potato, sour orange seedlings and chickpea, while veins remain green.
+1. Zinc deficiency in soils causes the leaves to become narrow and small in chilli, the lamina becomes chlorotic in sweet potato, sour orange seedlings and chickpea, while veins remain green.

 Khaira disease in rice is caused by zinc deficiency.